cdapio/cdap/cdap-docs/developer-guide/source/getting-started/building-apps.rst

 Starting an Application
 +++++++++++++++++++++++++++++++

-Once the application is deployed:
+Once an application is deployed:

-- You can go to the Application view by clicking on the Application's name.
+- You can go to the Application's detail page in the CDAP Console by clicking on the Application's name in the *Overview* page.
+(It can be reached by clicking on the *Application* button in the left sidebar of the window.)
 Now you can *Start* or *Stop* any of the Processes or Queries associated with the application; or
 - From the example's project root run the App Manager script:

   - Linux: ``$./bin/app-manager.sh --action start``